alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 * The _alarm clock icon_ draws its bells using two rectangular paths.
 When clicked, a `<group>` containing the two paths is rotated back and forth about the center to create a 'ringing' effect.

 * The _radio button icon_ animation is one of my favorites due to its clever simplicity.
 The icon is drawn using only two paths: a filled inner dot and a stroked outer ring.
-When the radio button transitions between an unchecked to checked, three properties are animated:
+When the radio button transitions between an unchecked to checked state, three properties are animated:

     | Time  | Outer ring `strokeWidth` | Outer ring `scale{X,Y}` | Inner dot `scale{X,Y}` |
     |-------|--------------------------|-------------------------|------------------------|